guyberger/Respitrack2_DL/tf_record/README.md

  3. In the terminal, first complete the installations below.

+ 4. change in the code (imageToTfrecord.py - line 42) :

+ 	directory = "/home/mayschwa/Train1/inputs"

+	to your local directory

- 4. Run the code by (copy the imageToTfrecord.py file to "tf_Record/inputs" folder):
+ 5. Run the code by (copy the imageToTfrecord.py file to "tf_Record/inputs" folder):

 	python ./imageToTfrecord.py